cdown/psi-notify/README.md

 package](https://aur.archlinux.org/packages/psi-notify/) is available.

-On Fedora and RHEL/CentOS 8, the [psi-notify package](https://src.fedoraproject.org/rpms/psi-notify) is available, and will shortly be pulled into Fedora/EPEL repositories.
+On Fedora and RHEL/CentOS 8, the [psi-notify package](https://src.fedoraproject.org/rpms/psi-notify) is available in Fedora/EPEL.

 Otherwise, manual installation is as simple as running `make` and putting the resulting `psi-notify` binary in your PATH.
 You will need `libnotify`